12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 “Many judges who deal with such families do not understand that merely witnessing violence is harmful to children; the images are forever etched into their brains.
 Even a single episode of violence is long remembered in detail.
 In fact there is accumulating scientific evidence that witnessing violence or being abused physically or verbally literally alters brain development resulting in a hyperactive emotional system.”
 The Unexpected Legacy of Divorce, (New York: Hyperion) 2000, p.
 90″

+Children who’ve experienced more of the ACEs are likely to have poor behavioral and health outcomes as adults.
 What were the 7 ACEs (Adverse Childhood Experiences) from the first 1998 ACE Study?
 (There were only 7 in the first study in 1998.
-Later they added divorce.)
+Several years later they added emotional neglect, physical neglect, and divorce.)

 • Psychological abuse